 # Custom Fields

-> Custom fields are the shared data schema for your workspace — define them once and they become available across subscriber records, forms, segmentation rules, automation conditions, and email merge variables.
+> Custom fields define the shared data schema for your workspace.
+Create a custom field once, then use that field in subscriber records, forms, segmentation rules, automation conditions, and email merge variables.

 - Human page: https://mailrith.com/docs/custom-fields